CROSS Harmonization & HPC modelization of FOREST Datasets

 The Project counts on the active support of:

-- Ministerio para La Transition Ecológica Y El Reto Demografico (MITECORD), Spain
+- Ministerio para La Transition Ecológica Y El Reto Demografico (MITECO), Spain

 - Instituto da Conservação da Natureza e Florestas (ICNF), Portugal

-These public bodies act as data providers for the project, and will be part of the Advisory Board.
+These public bodies act as data providers for the project, and are part of the Advisory Board.